Co-decision

 The Council building (Photo: European Commission)

-Co-decision is the general procedure of law making where the Commission proposes and the Council decides under a procedure giving growing influence to the European Parliament (Article 251 TEC and Article 294 TFEU in the Lisbon Treaty).
+Co-decision is the general procedure in law-making where the Commission proposes and the Council decides under a procedure giving growing influence to the European Parliament.
+It is now called the ordinary legislative procedure, see Article 294 TFEU in the Lisbon Treaty).

-The procedure is called “co-decision” or “conciliation procedure” because the European Parliament is allowed to propose amendments and to veto the proposed laws.
-The Lisbon Treaty will name it the Ordinary Legislative Procedure.
+The procedure was called “co-decision” or the “conciliation procedure” because the European Parliament is allowed to propose amendments and to veto the proposed laws.

 Procedure